peterpeterparker/web-photo-filter/readme.md

 ### Lightweight, fast boot time, lazy loading, support across the most popular frontend frameworks

-This project is a Web Component build with the amazing [Stencil](https://stenciljs.com) compiler.
+This project is a web component build with the amazing [Stencil](https://stenciljs.com) compiler.

 The project framework and structure follows the [stencil-component-starter](https://github.com/ionic-team/stencil-component-starter)